-“Participation in citizens’ assemblies can enhance citizens’ sense of democratic efficacy: they come to recognize that their voice, concerns, needs and perspectives matter, and that they are able to play a meaningful role in democratic decision-making.
-Some evaluations do indicate that participants of citizens’ assemblies report higher levels of trust in local democratic institutions after taking part.”
+“Participation in citizens’ assemblies can enhance citizens’ sense of democratic efficacy: citizens come to recognise that their voice, concerns, needs and perspectives matter, and that they are able to play a meaningful role in democratic decision-making.
+Some evaluations indicate that participants of citizens’ assemblies report higher levels of trust in local democratic institutions after taking part.”

 Tess Schijvenaars, advisor at EMMA and expert in the Citizen Participation and Inclusive Governance course